fersantxez/xmame-olpc/README.md

 ## Content

-If you are looking for a way to isntall additional content in the emulator, [this comment](https://github.com/fernandosanchezmunoz/xmame-olpc/issues/1) suggests an additional package to install.
+If you are looking for a way to add additional content to the emulator, [this comment](https://github.com/fernandosanchezmunoz/xmame-olpc/issues/1) suggests an additional package to install.

 ## Credits